Vendiel/daresay-a11y/posts/repeated-components.md

 ---
 id: repeated-components
-title: Ensure that repeated components, like navigation, search etc, occur in the same relative order on each page
+title: Repeated components, like navigation and search, shall occur in the same relative order on each page
 tags:
   - Layout
-  - Structure
 reqs:
   - 3.2.3 AA
 roles:
   - Design
+prio: 8
 ---

 ## Description

-This will help users to predict where they find content on each page, like search, skip to main content link, primary and secondary navigation, logo, etc.
+This will help users to predict where they will find content on each page - like search, skip to main content link, primary and secondary navigation, logo, etc.
-This reqsuirement also implies that all content and functionality shall be available in all orientations.

 ## Exceptions